sahat/hackathon-starter/README.md

 - Go to <a href="https://www.twilio.com/try-twilio" target="_blank">https://www.twilio.com/try-twilio</a>
 - Sign up for an account.
 - Once logged into the dashboard, expand the link 'show api credentials'
-- Copy your Account Sid and Auth Token
+- Copy your Account SID, Auth Token, and My Twilio phone number into the nev file, such as .env.example

 <hr>